 A routine of simple maintenance performed 1-2 times a year can aid in detecting leaks, resulting in longer engine life.
 While it’s true that oily, greasy dirt can trap heat and cause an engine to overheat or run hotter than usual, it’s unlikely that this would be enough to cause an engine to overheat or even run hotter than normal.

 If an automobile engine overheats, it’s more than likely due to a problem with the cooling system.
+Finding the right industrial degreaser is an important step for properly cleaning your equipment.

 - Reduce fuel and maintenance costs